ycrc/ycrc.github.io/docs/resources/national-hpcs.md

 Yale researchers may use the Data Management Planning Tool ([DMPtool](https://dmptool.org/)) to create, review, and share data management plans that are in accordance with institutional and funder requirements.

-## XSEDE
+## ACCESS (formerly XSEDE)

 Quarterly | [Application & Info](https://portal.xsede.org/allocations/announcements)

-[Startup Allocations](https://portal.xsede.org/allocations/startup) are readily available on XSEDE resources (typically approved within 2 weeks) for benchmarking and planning runs.
-For even lower commitment allocations (e.g. to just explore the resource), YCRC staff members have "Campus Champions" allocations on all XSEDE resources that can be shared upon request.
+"Explore Allocations" are readily available on ACCESS resources for benchmarking and planning runs.
+For even lower commitment allocations (e.g. to just explore the resource), YCRC staff members have "Campus Champions" allocations on all ACCESS resources that can be shared upon request.
 [Contact us](/#get-help) for access.

-XSEDE resources include the following.
-Up to date information is available at [xsede.org](https://www.xsede.org/ecosystem/resources):
+ACCESS resources include the following.
+Up to date information is available at [access-ci.org](https://access-ci.org/):

 * Stampede2: traditional compute and Phis
 * Jetstream: Science Gateways
-* Bridges: traditional compute and GPUs
+* Bridges2: traditional compute and GPUs
 * Comet: traditional compute and GPUs
 * XStream: GPU cluster